fractalic/mp4-fall2015/README.md

 + Design all items to reuse as much code as possible.
 Avoid copying-and-pasting code; instead, design your code with useful abstractions, class hierarchies, and/or delegation.
 + You must name your `Fox` AI class `FoxAI` and your `Rabbit` AI class `RabbitAI`, including the exact capitalization here.
 Place both classes in the `ca.ubc.ece.cpen221.mp4.ai` package.
 Both classes must implement the provided AI interface and have a constructor that requires no parameters.
 Your AIs may rely on the `ArenaAnimal` interfaces we provide with the assignment, but they should not depend on specic implementations of these interfaces.
 For the arena-style tournament, your `RabbitAI` will be used to control some provided rabbit implementation and your `FoxAI` will control some provided fox implementation.
 If you are unsure whether your implementation will work in our arena, please ask the course staff using a private question on Piazza.
 + In general, adhere to the code organization.
 You may add classes, abstract classes, and interfaces that you desire to the code base.
 Place any new files in the appropriate package.
-For example, a `Snake` would go in the `animals` package.
+For example, a `Bear` would go in the `animals` package.
 + You may not delete or modify any existing interfaces.
 + As usual, make sure your code is readable.
 Use proper indentation and whitespace, abide by standard Java naming conventions, and add additional comments as necessary to document your code.
 Hint: use <kbd>Ctrl + Shift + F</kbd> to auto-format your code!